Ramadan: The Holy Month of the Islamic Calendar

 Fasting is said to cleanse the soul by removing unhealthy impurities and redirecting one’s heart and mind from earthly practices.
 Anyone who is fasting is expected to drink as much water as possible first thing in the morning to quench their hunger for the day.
 Ramadan is celebrated in the ninth month of the Islamic calendar, although the exact date varies from year to year.

 To commemorate the end of Ramadan, a three-day festival known as Eid-al-Fitr is held.
-It refers to the Fast-Breaking Festival.
-It all starts as you see the moon for the first time in the morning.
-It refers to the Fast-Breaking Festival.
+It is also known as the festival of breaking the fast.
 It all starts as you see the moon for the first time in the morning.

 Ramadan requires Muslims to fast for the whole month.
 The following are some Sacred Law fasting rules: